Course Description

 Corequisites: None

-Recommended: Eligibility for ENGL 846 or ESOL 400, or equivalent.
+Recommended: Eligibility for ESOL 400, or appropriate skill level as indicated by ESL assessment

 Transfer Credit: